lexibank/tlopo/out/vol1/chapter7.md

 Evidence for the reconstruction occurs in two geographically separated primary subgroups of Oceanic, but apparently nowhere else.
-Despite this distribution, the evidence would be clear enough, were it not for (i) the meaning of the Proto Southeast Solomonic term, reconstructable as 'plank-built canoe', and (ii) the fact that the Lau, Baegu, Kwai and Arosi reflexes could well reflect, not &ast;tola, but POc &ast;(q)oRa 'strake, probably topstrake (washstrake) ([§2.4](#s-2-4)) (Cristobal-Malaitan languages regularly lose POc &ast;t).
-It is possible that the forms ola/ora reflect a falling together of &ast;tola and &ast;(q)oRa, the meaning narrowing in favour of &ast;(q)oRa and then transferred to Bugotu, Gela tola.
+Despite this distribution, the evidence would be clear enough, were it not for (i) the meaning of the Proto Southeast Solomonic term, reconstructable as 'plank-built canoe', and (ii) the fact that the Lau, Baegu, Kwai and Arosi reflexes could well reflect, not _&ast;tola_, but POc _&ast;(q)oRa_ 'strake, probably topstrake (washstrake) ([§2.4](#s-2-4)) (Cristobal-Malaitan languages regularly lose POc _&ast;t_).
+It is possible that the forms _ola_/_ora_ reflect a falling together of _&ast;tola_ and _&ast;(q)oRa_, the meaning narrowing in favour of _&ast;(q)oRa_ and then transferred to Bugotu, Gela _tola_.

 Evidence from other Southeast Solomonic languages further confuses the issue.
-Gela and Tolo (Guadalcanal) tiola 'generic term for plank-built canoes' and 'Are'are iora, Sa'a iola 'plank-built canoe' might be explained as deriving from a bimorphemic form &ast;ti-(q)oRa.
-This might be liable to conflation with reflexes of &ast;tola also.
+Gela and Tolo (Guadalcanal) _tiola_ 'generic term for plank-built canoes' and 'Are'are iora, Sa'a _iola_ 'plank-built canoe' might be explained as deriving from a bimorphemic form _&ast;ti-(q)oRa_.
+This might be liable to conflation with reflexes of _&ast;tola_ also.

 <a id="p-182"></a>